pi3d/pi3d.github.com/ReadMe.rst

 #.  **Download, Extract and install**

+    There are various possibilities depending on the machine, what's already installed and what you

     If you have pip installed you should be able to open a terminal and type::